-NFL Blackballing Colin Kaepernick Amplifies The Importance Of National Anthem Protests
+NFL Blackballing Colin Kaepernick Amplifies The Importance Of Racial Injustice Protests

 Last Thursday, Houston Texans quarterback DeShaun Watson tore his ACL in practice.
 Watson has been sensational to this point, helping turn the Texans into true contenders in their conference and one of the scariest teams in football.
 Watson, if you’re not a football fan, is a strong-armed quarterback with all the agility of a running back or wide receiver.
 While he can sling the ball around the field, he’s also extremely dangerous when he chooses to tuck the ball and run with it.